-Who to Serve and Where to Go
+Who to Serve

 The Mississippi Attorney General accepts service on behalf of the Mississippi Department of Health, located at the Walter Sillers Building located at 550 High Street, Jackson, MS 39201.
 This is the only appropriate place and entity to serve.
 If the court administrator says you have served the wrong location or party, reach out to us at lgbtq@aclu-ms.org.